Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab8.1.md

 ![image](https://user-images.githubusercontent.com/47218880/67504468-0ba93a80-f64f-11e9-85d0-f080ac66a64a.png)

 Some nutritionists classify a food as “low fat” if less than 30 percent of its calories come from fat.
 If the results of this formula are less than 0.3, the program should display a message indicating the food is low in fat.

+Module fatGramCalc
+	Declare Integer fatGrams, calories
+	Declare Real percentCalsFromFat

+	Do
+		Display "Please enter the total calories: "
+		Input calories
+	While calories < 0

+	Display "Please enter the amount of grams of fat: " Input fatGrams

+	While fatGrams < 0 OR fatGrams * 9 > calories
+		Display "Invalid entry!
+Amount of grams of fat cannot be negative" Display "Calculated calories from fat cannot exceed total calories (grams of fat * 9)" Display "Please enter the amount of grams of fat: " Input fatGrams
+	End While

+	Set percentCalsFromFat = ((fatGrams * 9) / calories) * 100
+	Display "%", percentCalsFromFat, " calories from fat."
+	If percentCalsFromFat < 30 Then
+		Display "Low-Fat"
+	End If
+End Module

 ## Speeding Violation Calculator